Erick559/Odin-Calculator/README.md

 # Odin-Calculator
-simple calulator app for my odin project course
+simple calculator app for the Odin project course